 Every unique and talented Avantee is a co-creator of the Avant culture we love.
 We hope the @Avant series helps you get to know who we are, how we do what we do, and what it looks like to build your career at Avant.

-Senior Machine Learning Operations Engineer on the Machine Learning Operations Team
+Machine Learning Operations Manager (formerly Senior Engineer) on the Machine Learning Operations Team

 Joined Avant in 2018